 Those that are against letter grades usually point to the stigma that comes with this type of system.
 You have your "A+" kids and those that do not earn passing grades.
 We are more protective of children and their self esteem now more than ever.
-Anything that may harm this is seen as a negative.
+Anything that may harm a child's confidence is seen as a negative.

-When I was first teaching 10 years ago, I had never even heard of a rubric.
-I was first exposed to them when I was writing for textbook companies about 5 years ago.
+When I first began teaching years ago, I had never even heard of a rubric.
+I was first exposed to them when I was writing for textbook companies in 2003.
 Schools today use them to varying degrees.
 Some for specific subjects or projects, while others also use them on grade cards in place of letter grades.
 Some of the benefits of using rubrics are:

 - Rubrics give a specific breakdown of the skills assessed on a given test or assignment.